Contact Information

 5 - Après l'Ondée by Guerlain

 This is another example of a white, ethereal and pastel-colored Guerlain.
 Created in 1906 by Jacques Guerlain, it is meant to evoke the countryside after a rain shower.
-Exquisitely pure and serene, in retreat from the brouhaha of the populace, in a good way.
+Exquisitely pure and serene, this is a perfume which retreats itself far from the madding crowd.

 EAU-DE-ROCHAS.jpg